mlm20/terra-health-archetypes/spec.md

 - **LLM Configuration File (`llm.config.ts`):** A configuration file (`llm.config.ts`) in the project root allows for easy specification of the LLM models (text and image) and their respective settings (e.g., DALL-E 3 size, quality, style).
 The `openaiService.ts` imports these configurations, making model changes manageable without direct code edits in the service.
 The file includes commented-out alternative model suggestions.

-- **Terra API Synchronous Data Fetching:** When fetching historical data using `to_webhook=false` (to get data directly in the API response), request shorter date ranges (e.g., **28 days or less**).
-Longer ranges may cause Terra to respond with a "Large request submitted" message, indicating asynchronous processing which cannot be handled without a publicly accessible webhook endpoint.
-- **Terra API Response Parsing:** The structure of JSON responses from Terra API endpoints (like `/daily`, `/sleep`, etc.) can vary.
-Ensure parsing logic (e.g., in the backend's `fetchTerraData` function) correctly handles potential nesting, typically looking for the data array within `response.data.data` or sometimes `response.data`, before defaulting to an empty array on error or unexpected structure.
 - **Vite Dev Server Proxy:** When running the React frontend (Vite) and Node.js backend locally on different ports, configure Vite's `server.proxy` in `vite.config.ts` to forward API requests (e.g., `/api/*`) from the frontend to the backend server's port (e.g., `http://localhost:3000`).
 Remember to restart the Vite dev server after modifying the config.
-- **Local Authentication Flow (No Webhooks):** The current simplified setup avoids external webhooks by having the frontend extract `user_id` from Terra's redirect URL and send it to a dedicated backend endpoint (`/api/terra/confirm-auth`) to associate it with the session ID.
-This relies on Terra consistently providing `user_id` in the success redirect parameters.
 - **OpenAI API Key and Credits:** An OpenAI API key must be obtained from [platform.openai.com](https://platform.openai.com/) and added to the `.env` file as `OPENAI_API_KEY`.
 Ensure the associated OpenAI account has sufficient credits or a payment method set up, as both text and image generation API calls incur costs.
 - **OpenAI Node.js Library:** The backend uses the official `openai` library (`npm install openai`) for interacting with OpenAI APIs (Chat Completions, Image Generation).
 - **Environment Variable Loading (`.env`):** Ensure `dotenv.config()` is called at the **very beginning** of `server/src/index.ts`, before any other modules are imported, especially those that initialize clients or services requiring environment variables (e.g., OpenAI client).
 If the `.env` file is in the project root, the path for the server (running from `server/`) should be `dotenv.config({ path: '../.env' });`.
 Incorrect loading order or path will lead to errors like missing API keys.
-- **TypeScript `unknown` Type Handling:** When fetching data from external APIs (e.g., Terra, OpenAI), the response is often typed as `unknown` after `response.json()`.
+- **TypeScript `unknown` Type Handling:** When fetching data from external APIs (e.g., OpenAI), the response is often typed as `unknown` after `response.json()`.
 To ensure type safety and prevent runtime errors, define appropriate TypeScript interfaces that model the expected API response structure.
 Use type assertion (e.g., `const jsonData = await response.json() as MyExpectedInterface;`) to inform TypeScript about the data's shape.
 - **OpenAI Image Generation (`dall-e-3`):**
     - The `dall-e-3` model is used for high-quality image generation.
     - **API Response & Format:** To receive base64-encoded image data (PNG format), `response_format: 'b64_json'` must be specified in the API call.
 The backend then converts this to a data URL (e.g., `data:image/png;base64,...`) for client-side use.
 If `response_format` is omitted or set to `'url'`, a temporary (1-hour expiry) URL is returned instead.